cybertec-postgresql/pgwatch/docs/concept/long_term_installations.md

-For long term pgwatch setups the main challenge is to keep the software up-to-date to guarantee stable operation and also to make sure that all DB-s are under monitoring.
+For long term pgwatch setups the main challenge is to keep the software up-to-date to guarantee stable operation and also to make sure that all DBs are under monitoring.

 ## Keeping inventory in sync

-Adding new DBs to monitoring and removing those shut down, can become a problem if teams are big, databases are many, and it's done per hand (common for on-premise, non-orchestrated deployments).
+Adding new DBs to monitoring and removing those shut down, can become a problem if teams are big, databases are many, and it's done by hand (common for on-premise, non-orchestrated deployments).
 To combat that, the most typical approach would be to write some script or Cronjob that parses the company's internal inventory database, files or endpoints